deadlyedge/Piano/README.md

 One more thing:
 If you want to run this program you will need the Piano sound .WAV files, which should be found at https://github.com/saransha/EasyElectric

+for soundMac.V0.2.py, add fuction: save and load.
+Remember,
+'\' to record and stop,
+'backspace' to playback.
+Now, you can use
+']' to save record to a file, and use
+'[' to load them back.